Skip to main content

 This guide outlines the importance of reading logs for debugging issues on our platform, distinguishing between Execution Logs and Audit Logs.

-• Familiarity with common log entries and error messages.
+• You are familiar with common log formats and error messages.

-• Identify the exact state of the controller: Determine the current status and behavior of the system controller.
+• Identify the controller state: Understand the current status and behavior of the system controller.

-• Determine the triggered flow: Identify which flow is being activated during the interaction.
+• Determine the active flow: Pinpoint which flow was triggered during the interaction.

-• Inspect stored values: Check what values are stored in variables throughout the process.
+• Inspect stored variables: Review the values assigned to key variables throughout the process.

 Types of logs on our platform